 Next, visit Lake on the Mountain Provincial Park, with great views over the Adolphus Reach and a mysterious lake.
-From here it’s a quick ride to the Glenora Ferry, which takes only minutes to connect you to Adolphustown, from which you continue along the historic Loyalist Parkway on to Kingston for dinner and a 2-night stay.
+From here it’s a quick ride to the Glenora Ferry.
+It takes only minutes to connect you to Adolphustown, from which you continue along the historic Loyalist Parkway to Kingston for dinner and a two-night stay.

 Kingston boasts four Rembrandt paintings, two film festivals, and one vibrant downtown shopping scene.
 Home to Ontario’s oldest public market and Canada’s hippest live music scene, Kingston is a walkable city, where hidden alleyways contain antique markets and restaurant patios.
 With dozens of museums and historic sites, and dozens more unique shopping and dining experiences, Kingston offers you something old and something new around every corner.

-Kingston is located on a beautiful waterfront that calls for to you walk along its 8km pathway, that connects to the downtown core.
+Kingston is located on a beautiful waterfront that calls for you to walk along its 8 kilometres pathway, that connects to the downtown core.
 Take an afternoon stroll or a moonlit walk to instantly calm your soul.

-Kingston Penitentiary Tours – A rare and unique opportunity to go behind the walls of Canada's oldest and most notorious maximum-security prison.
-A National Historic Site of Canada, it is an amazing historical building, predating Canada's confederation in 1867.
+Kingston Penitentiary Tours: A rare and unique opportunity to go behind the walls of Canada's oldest and most notorious maximum-security prison.
+It is an amazing historical building that predates Canada's confederation in 1867.

 For a look at Kingston’s more macabre side, discover haunted hotels, hidden burial grounds, stories of grave robbings, hangings and other surprises on a ghost tour with The Haunted Walk of Kingston.

-Delta by Marriott Kingston Waterfront – In the heart of downtown, enjoy a meal at AquaTerra, a Feast-On-certified restaurant, celebrates locally sourced food, wine and craft beer, and has been recognized as one of Canada's top 100 restaurants by OpenTable diners.
+Delta by Marriott Kingston Waterfront: In the heart of downtown, enjoy a meal at AquaTerra, a Feast-On-certified restaurant that celebrates locally sourced food, wine and craft beer.
+It has been recognized as one of Canada's top 100 restaurants by OpenTable diners.

 With more restaurants per capita than almost any other city in Canada, Kingston has something for everyone.
 Whatever you’re craving, you’ll find it here, from bāo to roti, comfort food to haute cuisine.
 Kingston is also located in the heart of Frontenac County farmland.
 Frontenac farms feed Kingston tables, and Kingston chefs utilize fresh, seasonal ingredients from local growers and producers.

-Toast & Jam – This relaxed contemporary cafe makes full use of the fresh baked goods from its own bakery.
+Toast & Jam: This relaxed contemporary cafe makes full use of fresh baked goods from its bakery.

 Break up the drive try these stops along the way:

-- From Kingston 55 km /34 mi to 1000 Island Tower on Hill Island – Enjoy breathtaking views of the 1000 Islands & St. Lawrence River stretched out 130 m/400ft below at this unique attraction featuring three observation decks to provide visitors with a spectacular photographic opportunity.
+- From Kingston 55 kilometres /34 miles to 1000 Island Tower on Hill Island: Enjoy breathtaking views of the 1000 Islands & St. Lawrence River stretched out 130 m/400ft below at this unique attraction featuring three observation decks to provide visitors with a spectacular photographic opportunity.

 Did you know?
 Thousand Island Salad Dressing named after this region.

-- From 1000 Island Tower 40 km/25 mi to Brockville – Check out the Canada’s first Railway Tunnel and/or the Aquatarium at Tall Ships Landing, all located at the beautiful Brockville Waterfront.
+- From 1000 Island Tower 40 kilometres/25 miles to Brockville: Check out the Canada’s first Railway Tunnel and/or the Aquatarium at Tall Ships Landing, all located at the beautiful Brockville Waterfront.

 Did you know?
 Canada's First Underwater Sculpture Park is in Brockville’s Centeen Park.
 The Park offers a one-of-a-kind experience, where divers will get to learn basic skills of diving without damaging historic shipwrecks.
 The Park is maintained by Save Ontario Shipwrecks (S.O.S).

-- From Kingston 150 km / 93 mi to Upper Canada Village, Morrisburg via Hwy 401 – One of the largest living-history sites in Canada, this magical experience, transports you back in time to the 1860s.
+- From Kingston 150 kilometres / 93 miles to Upper Canada Village, Morrisburg via Highway 401: One of the largest living-history sites in Canada, this magical experience, transports you back in time to the 1860s.
 Over 40 authentic buildings make up the village with activities housed in each, with numerous costumed interpreters.

-- From Kingston 95 km / 59 mi to Smith Falls and add a day or 2 and start your Le Boat adventure – Europe’s number one houseboat operator for decades and recently brought its sought-after operation to Canada, anchoring themselves along the historic Rideau Canal at Smith Falls.
+- From Kingston 95 kilometre / 59 miles to Smith Falls and add a day or two and start your Le Boat adventure: Europe’s number one houseboat operator for decades and recently brought its sought-after operation to Canada, anchoring themselves along the historic Rideau Canal at Smith Falls.
 You will travel the man-made Rideau Canal that dates back to 1832 connecting Kingston, and Ottawa.
 Many of customers have no boating experience but the staff at Le Boat will help you maneuver your boat on your trip.
-Please note, you must book ahead, and minimum number of days may apply.
+Please note, you must book ahead, and a minimum number of days may apply.

 Interesting Note: The Rideau Canal is a UNESCO World Heritage Site and the perfect place to cruise in style in one of Le Boat’s contemporary, comfortable and easy-to-operate houseboats for short or larger excursions.